 ⚠️ This content has been preserved for historical or organizational purposes, but is no longer being maintained.
 It is unlikely to be updated further and may contain duplicate or outdated information.

-The 21.5-inch iMac 4K launched in 2015.
-It shares all the same design elements of the larger iMac, and retains the classic unibody all-in-one design.
-This iMac is priced to be education-friendly with decent specs through the lineup.
+The 21.5-inch iMac 4K was launched in 2015.
+It shared all the same design elements as the larger iMac 5K and used the classic unibody all-in-one design.
+This iMac was priced to be education-friendly with decent specs through the lineup.
 It was replaced by the 24-inch iMac in 2021.

 21.5-inch iMac features

 Unlike its 5K counterpart, there is no rear door to access the RAM, but the RAM is upgradeable if the machine is disassembled.
-The smaller iMac has the same ports as the 27-inch iMac; two Thunderbolt 3 and four USB-A, an SD card reader, a headphone jack, and a gigabit Ethernet port.
+The smaller iMac has the same ports as the 27-inch iMac: two Thunderbolt 3 and four USB-A, an SD card reader, a headphone jack, and a gigabit Ethernet port.